-- Section 1 Introduction Outlines the purpose of CH's Guidelines for Landscaping and Rehabilitation Plans. - Section 2 General Standards Outlines the general requirements for landscaping and rehabilitation plans proposed in CH's regulated areas. - Section 3 Project Specific Standards Outlines CH's standards for planting and provides direction for specific landscaping or rehabilitation works, such as: - Rehabilitation in floodplains and/or along watercourses; - Stabilizing temporary channels; - o Planting plans for stormwater management facilities; and, - o Planting plans in the setback adjacent to regulated natural areas (e.g. wooded features, wetlands and shoreline). - Section 4 Wildlife Habitat Features Summarizes various techniques that can be applied to creating and enhancing wildlife habitat features within CH's regulated area. - Section 5 Submission and Drawings Summarizes the key requirements and standards outlined in the guideline and provides a checklist with all information to be included in a submission to CH. - Appendix 1 Best Practices, Helpful Tips and Other Considerations Provides tips and considerations that are not required as part of a submission but are encouraged.
+- Section 1 Introduction Outlines the purpose of CH's Guidelines for Landscaping and Rehabilitation Plans. - Section 2 General Standards Outlines the general requirements for Landscaping and Rehabilitation Plans for works proposed in CH's regulated areas. - Section 3 Project Specific Standards Outlines CH's standards for planting and provides direction for specific landscaping or rehabilitation works, such as: - o Rehabilitation in floodplains, along watercourses and/or in valleys; - Stabilizing temporary channels; - o Planting plans for stormwater management outlets; and, - Planting plans in regulated natural areas (e.g. valleylands, floodplains, wetlands and shoreline). - Section 4 Submission Requirements Provides a project summary checklist to include with all submissions.

+• Appendix 1 - Supplemental Information - Provides information and considerations that are not required as part of a submission to CH but are encouraged.

-These Guidelines are specific to CH and do not replace or supersede any other federal, provincial or municipal requirements.
+These Guidelines are specific to CH and do not replace or supersede any other federal, provincial or municipal requirement.
+Pre-consultation with CH and municipal agency staff is encouraged in conjunction with the use of this document.